ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 <br/><span style="color:#dc143c"> **W**</span>**hat's** <span style="color:#dc143c"> **N**</span>**ew?**

-**23-02-2022:** Delighted to present my research on ``Speed of Convergence in a Malthusian World: Weak or Strong <em>Homeostasis</em>'' at the Growth Breakfast of Brown University
+**23-02-2022:** Delighted to present my research on « Speed of Convergence in a Malthusian World: Weak or Strong <em>Homeostasis</em> » at the Growth Breakfast of Brown University

 **01-02-2022:** Starting of my 6 months visiting at Brown University, under the supervision of <a href="https://www.odedgalor.com/" target="_blank">Oded Galor</a>.
 I am really looking forward to present my research and interact with the economics department